kennethnadeau/fos_mobile/README.md

 If you have already installed Xcode on your system, make sure it is version 9.4 or newer.

+### Android Studio

+Install Android Studio and set up a device:
+From the homescreen, click Configure > AVD.
+Follow the steps on the screen.

 #### Command Line Tools

 You will also need to install the Xcode Command Line Tools.
 Open Xcode, then choose "Preferences..." from the Xcode menu.
 Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.